rahulb0802/TFDI-Recession-Forecasting/05_minchul_replication/notes.md

 Now, the question remains:
 1] at which quantile? (`see main_quantile_check.py`) -> interestingly, 0.25 performed the best
-2] number of factors
+2] number of factors -> 8 or 9 factors are the best
 3] "at Risk" transformation of raw PCA

 # Detailed info